bencemali/fheanor/examples/bfv_impl_v2/Readme.md

 }
 ```
 Note that we now take the inputs and return the outputs as `SmallBasisEl<Pow2CyclotomicNumberRing>`, instead of `El<CiphertextRing>`.
-The difference is that `El<CiphertextRing>` will store elements in double-RNS representation, while [`crate::ciphertext_ring::double_rns_ring::SmallBasisEl`] uses the single-RNS small-basis representation.
+The difference is that `El<CiphertextRing>` will store elements in double-RNS representation, while [`SmallBasisEl`] uses the single-RNS small-basis representation.
 Hence, by taking inputs as `SmallBasisEl`, we can avoid the costly NTT - assuming that the caller already has elements available in small-basis representation.

 To conclude this example, we have to implement relinearization.